ftechiesnitin/node-hackernews-api/README.md

 ```

-4. `This app uses Mongo DB for search and store the top stories Mongo DB running locally or remotely.
+4. `This app uses Mongo DB for search and store the top stories, add Mongo DB credentials running locally or remotely.
 Add all the necessary configs in env for the mongodb`

 5. Run `npm start`
 6. `You can access http://HOST:PORT/api/searchnews?query=Autonomy`